khoj-ai/khoj/Readme.md

 ## Setup
 These are the general setup instructions for Khoj.

+- Check the [Khoj.el Readme](https://github.com/debanjum/khoj/master/src/interface/emacs#Setup) to setup Khoj with Emacs
-Check the [Khoj Obsidian Readme](https://github.com/debanjum/khoj/tree/master/src/interface/obsidian#Setup) to setup Khoj with the Obsidian Plugin.
+- Check the [Khoj Obsidian Readme](https://github.com/debanjum/khoj/tree/master/src/interface/obsidian#Setup) to setup Khoj with the Obsidian Plugin<br />
   Its simpler as it can skip the configure step below.

 ### 1. Install